labex-labs/open-source-labs/python/python-mastery/lab-ex3-8-mixin-classes-and-cooperative-inheritance/de/step3.md

     name : str
         Name of the formatter ('text', 'csv', 'html') column_formats : list, optional
-        List of format strings for column formatting upper_headers : bool, optional
+        List of format strings for column formatting.
+        Note: Relies on ColumnFormatMixin existing above this function. upper_headers : bool, optional
-        Whether to convert headers to uppercase
+        Whether to convert headers to uppercase.
+        Note: Relies on UpperHeadersMixin existing above this function.
     """
     if name == 'text':
         formatter_cls = TextTableFormatter